 Science and engineering are leading the way in generating new cannabis compounds and applications

 Beyond garnering convincing clinical data to propel preliminary therapies forward towards approval, cannabinoids and terpenoids can potentially serve as lead compounds in the development of a broader range of effective and productive therapeutics.
 This approach has gained the interest of a host of groups looking into engineering the structure, activity, and production of cannabis-derived compounds.

 Increasing the solubility of organic compounds or extractions

 As a result of the organic, insolubility character of cannabinoid and terpenoid extractions, many tincture and formulations are oil-based and are limited in the range of substances which can be coupled for delivery.
 This extends to a range of consumer markets, where insolubility has been a problem for infused drinks, consumables, and other product formulations.

-A patented aqueous phyto recovery process have been used recently as a way to recover water-soluble phytochemicals, releasing oil components without disrupting the molecules of interest.
-Such as method may be useful for removal the component which promote insolubility in aqueous solutions, while enriching for water soluble compounds.
+A patented aqueous phyto recovery process have been used recently as a way to recover water-soluble phytochemicals from pant extracts, releasing oil components without disrupting the molecules of interest.
+Such a method may be useful for removal of components which cause insolubility in aqueous solutions, while enriching for water soluble compounds.

 Glycosylation is another approach shown to infer solubility to molecules by attached of a sugar group, which is subsequently metabolized without effect on the activity of the compound itself.